-- 2.1 Admission to a certificate of proficiency is at the discretion of the programme leader. - 2.2 In order to enrol in a paper for a certificate of proficiency, an applicant must normally meet the prerequisite and corequisite requirements and any other conditions. - 2.3 The prerequisite and corequisite requirements and any other conditions of the paper may be waived where the programme leader is satisfied that there is a reasonable prospect of success. - 2.4 An applicant may normally enrol for no more than 30 points a year on a certificate of proficiency basis - 2.5 Students enrolled in a paper for a certificate of proficiency are subject to the assessment requirements for that paper.
+- 2.1 In order to be admitted for enrolment in a paper for a Certificate of Proficiency, applicants shall normally meet any requirements for entry into the qualification that the paper is listed under. - 2.2 Admission to a Certificate of Proficiency is at the discretion of the dean (or nominee). - 2.3 The prerequisite and corequisite requirements and any other conditions of the paper may be waived where the dean (or nominee) is satisfied that there is a reasonable prospect of success. - 2.4 An applicant may normally enrol for no more than 30 points a year. - 2.5 Students enrolled in a paper for a Certificate of Proficiency are subject to the assessment requirements for that paper.